Zywave/booster/src/_areas/design-system/components/tooltips.md

 ![Use broswers' native title attributes to represent advisory information related to the element](/images/do-–-5.svg)

 <docs-do>
 Use broswers' native title attributes to represent advisory information related to the element.
+If there is no visible name for the element you can reference, use aria-label to provide the user with a recognizable accessible name.
 </docs-do>

 </div>